DanEm95/DanEm95/README.md

 ---

 📨 **Contact Me!** 📨
-If you want to talk about exciting projects or just exchange tips, I am at your disposal!
-Drop me a line on LinkedIn.
+If you want to talk about existing projects or just exchange tips, drop me a line on LinkedIn.
 Who knows, maybe our next conversation is the beginning of a great (code) adventure!

 [![LINKEDIN](https://img.shields.io/badge/LINKEDIN-blue?style=flat-square&logo=linkedin&logoColor=white)](https://linkedin.com/in/daniel-malychko)
 [![PORTFOLIO](https://img.shields.io/badge/PORTFOLIO-orange?style=flat-square&logo=google-chrome&logoColor=white)](#)